Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 }
 ```

-Do not use any of the configuration methods that sets a database provider or connection string if using the `AddDbContext` delegate overload&mdash;the delegate will not have access to the current `TenantContext` or its connection string.
+Do not use any of the configuration methods that sets a database provider or connection string if using the `AddDbContext` delegate overload&mdash;the delegate will not have access to the current `TenantInfo` or its connection string.

 ## Adding Data
-Added entities are automatically associated with the current `TenantContext`.
-If an entity is associated with a different `TenantContext` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`:
+Added entities are automatically associated with the current `TenantInfo`.
+If an entity is associated with a different `TenantInfo` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`:

 ```
 // Add a blog for a tenant.
 Blog  myBlog = new Blog{ Title = "My Blog" };;
-var db = new BloggingDbContext(myTenantContext, null);
+var db = new BloggingDbContext(myTenantInfo, null);
 db.Blogs.Add(myBlog));
 db.SaveChanges();

-// Try to add the same blog to a different tenant. db = new BloggingDbContext(yourTenantContext, null);
+// Try to add the same blog to a different tenant. db = new BloggingDbContext(yourTenantInfo, null);
 db.Blogs.Add(myBlog);
 await db.SaveChangesAsync(); // Throws MultiTenantException.
 ```

 ## Querying Data
-Queries only return results associated to the `TenantContext`:
+Queries only return results associated to the `TenantInfo`:

 ```
-// Will only return "My Blog". var db = new BloggingDbContext(myTenantContext, null);
+// Will only return "My Blog". var db = new BloggingDbContext(myTenantInfo, null);
 var tenantBlog = db.Blogs.First();

-// Will only return "Your Blog". db = new BloggingDbContext(yourTenantContext, null);
+// Will only return "Your Blog". db = new BloggingDbContext(yourTenantInfo, null);
 var tenantBlogs = db.Blogs.First();
 ```